 Lean software development

-The next Agile approach we will consider is “Lean“, which is based on cutting costs and providing value to the end consumer with minimum downtime.
-It is based on principles that promote continuous improvement, waste reduction and optimise the complete process.
+The next Agile approach we will consider is “Lean,” which is based on cutting costs and providing value to the end consumer with minimum downtime.
+It is based on principles that promote continuous improvement, waste reduction and optimize the complete process.

 With Lean development, engineering teams can avoid getting stuck in unproductive and unnecessary stages and save essential resources like time and money.

 Kanban development involves using a Kanban board that focuses on reducing the backlog of tasks and getting projects done.
-Developers appreciate this approach’s visualisation and optimisation benefits, and it is often used as an Agile framework.
+Developers appreciate this approach’s visualization and optimization benefits, and it is often used as an Agile framework.

-The end solution is developed in a transparent and collaborative environment, resulting in efficient teamwork that utilises every developer’s ability.
+The end solution is developed in a transparent and collaborative environment, resulting in efficient teamwork that utilizes every developer’s ability.

 This approach ensures all tasks are accomplished with transparency and communication at the forefront.